rytis-paskauskas/MiniQttSensor/README.md

 Use your private or any public MQTT broker.

-Included is an (optional) simple "polling" client, which polls all data into a MySQL database and bins older data from previously disconnected instances.

 The app targets all ESP8266 and ESP32 boards.
 It has been tested with:
 - Wemos WiFi-ESP8266 DevKit
 - D1 Mini Pro Based on ESP8266EX
 - ESP32 DevKit

+Includes an (optional) "accumulator" client, which polls all data into a MySQL database and bins older data from previously disconnected instances.

 ## Hardware requirements